-The relative atomic mass, or Ar, describes the mass of an element. it's the mass number you can look up in the periodic table.
+The relative atomic mass, or Ar, describes the mass of an element - it's the mass number that you can look up in the periodic table.

 What is the relative formula mass of carbon dioxide, CO2?

-Relative formula masses are a really powerful tool to predict amounts of chemical produced in reactions.
-Like any calculations, don't take short cuts, so you don't get confused.
+Relative formula masses are a really powerful tool for predicting amounts of chemical produced in reactions.
+Like any calculations, don't take short cuts, or you will get confused.